-Maryborough VIEW Club held its inaugural meeting in November 2020 and already has 50 members.
+Maryborough VIEW Club held its inaugural meeting on 27th November 2020 and already has 50 members.

 We are always open to new members, so please get in touch today and come and see what it's all about.

 - Meeting Day on 2nd Friday of the month at 10.30 am for 11 am

 - Maryborough Services & Citizens Memorial Club